Belanda Bor language: Classification

-Belanda Boor belongs to the Nilo-Saharan group and is spoken in South Sudan.
-It is further classified as Nilotic, western Nilotic, and northern lawoo.
+Belanda Boor belongs to the Nilo-Saharan group, further classified as Nilotic, western Nilotic, and northern Lawoo.

 Phonology

-Syllable Structure
+Syllable structure

-For many western Nilotic languages, the syllabic structure is monosyllabic which is also the case for Boor.
-Typical for the Belanda Boor language also is that most of the nouns have no affixes in the singular form and in the plural, they maintain prefixes.
+Like many western Nilotic languages, the syllabic structure of Boor is monosyllabic.
+Also typical for the Belanda Boor language is that most of the nouns have no affixes in the singular form and in the plural, they maintain prefixes.
 The syllables in the Belanda Boor languages are either open or closed.
-Open Syllables can be high or heavy.
+Open syllables can be high or heavy.

-Phonemes

 Consonants

-Belanda Boor has 29 consonant phonemes.
+Belanda Boor has 35 consonant phonemes.
 There is a vast difference between typical Lwoo consonants systems.
 They exist as fricatives and labiovelars.

 Vowels

 Many of the Lwoo languages have the vowel system of the five ATR+ and ATR- vowels.

 Belanda Boor has two phonologically categorised sets of vowels.
 These vowels are distinguished by the position of the tongue root as either of ATR+ or ART- quality.
 The vowel inventory of Boor reflects an ATR system.

 A significant difference between the Boor and other languages is that Belanda Boor is not prone to vowel harmony, even if there are traces.